IoT security – an overview

 What is IoT security?

-The Internet of Things (IoT) can drive huge economic opportunities for industries and enable exciting innovations that reach across fields from childcare to eldercare, from hospitality to mining, from education to transport.
-Diverse IoT solutions – everything from remote monitoring, predictive maintenance and smart spaces to connected products and customer-facing technologies such as mobile apps – can reduce operational complexity, lower costs and speed up time to market.
+The Internet of Things (IoT) can drive huge economic opportunities for industries and enable exciting innovations that reach across fields from childcare to eldercare, from healthcare to energy, from manufacturing to transportation.
+Diverse IoT in smart places—everything from remote monitoring, predictive maintenance, and smart spaces to connected products and customer-facing technologies like mobile apps—can reduce operational complexity, lower costs, and speed up time to market.

 What’s the security concern with IoT?

-Although IoT devices may seem too small or too specialised to be dangerous, there is real risk in what are really network-connected, general-purpose computers that can be hijacked by attackers.
+Although IoT devices may seem too small or too specialised to be dangerous, there is real risk in what are really network-connected, general purpose computers that can be hijacked by attackers, resulting in problems beyond IoT security.
 Even the most mundane device can become dangerous when compromised over the Internet – from spying with video baby monitors to interrupted services on life-saving health care equipment.
-Once attackers have control, they can steal data, disrupt delivery of services or commit any other cybercrime they’d do with a computer.
+Once attackers have control, they can steal data, disrupt delivery of services or commit any other cybercrime that they’d do with a computer.
 Attacks that compromise IoT infrastructure inflict damage, not just with data breaches and unreliable operations, but also physical harm to the facilities, or worse – to the humans operating or relying on those facilities.

-Protecting employees, customers, valuable operational technologies and business investments with secure IoT infrastructure needs to take an end-to-end approach.
-Experienced IoT security companies recommend a three-pronged approach to protect data, devices and connections:
+Protecting employees, customers, valuable operational technologies and business investments with enhanced security for IoT infrastructures needs to take an end-to-end approach, using the right IoT technologies and protocols.
+Experienced IoT cybersecurity companies recommend a three-pronged approach to protect data, devices and connections: